ijoonc/Python-Projects-July-to-August-2022/README.md

-# Python-Projects-July-to-August-2022
+# Python Projects from July to August 2022

-These are my Python Machine Learning Projects from July 2022 to August 2022.
+This repo contains my Python Machine Learning Projects from July 2022 to August 2022.

-I combined the fundamentals of ML Modeling, Data Science, Natural Language Processing, Pixel Pursuits, Matplotlib, Decision Trees, Random Forests, Neural Networks, Data Visualization, and API and JSON utilization to assemble these projects.
+I combined the fundamentals of ML Modeling, Neural Networks, Decision Trees, Random Forests, Data Science, Natural Language Processing, Pixel Pursuits, Data Visualization, and API and JSON utilization to assemble these projects!